Durham VA Health Care System

 Special Eligibility and Coordination of Care for Combat Veterans Serving in Combat Theater After 11/11/1998- Returning Servicemembers (OEF/OIF/OND)

 VA is ready to provide health care and other medical services to our nation's returning OEF/OIF/OND Servicemembers.
-The Durham VA Medical Center has a team ready to welcome OEF/OIF/OND Servicemembers and to help coordinate their care.
+The Durham VA Health Care System has a team ready to welcome OEF/OIF/OND Servicemembers and to help coordinate their care.
 For more information about the various programs available for recent returning service members, log on to the Returning Servicemembers web site.

 Veterans who served in a theater of combat operations also have special eligibility for VA health care.
 Under the "Combat Veteran" authority VA provides cost-free health care services and nursing home care for conditions possibly related to military service and enrollment in Priority Group 6 or higher for 5 years from the date of discharge or release from active duty, unless eligible for enrollment in a higher priority group.